 d) Psychoanalysis

-7. Which psychologist is associated with the Hierarchy of Needs?
+7. Which psychologist is related to the Hierarchy of Wants?

 a) Maslow